Children's Library Use Policy

 The Patron Code of Conduct extends to children and teens as well as adults.
 Staff should inform children and teens when their behavior is inappropriate for the library.
 If the inappropriate behavior continues, staff should contact the child’s parents.
 If inappropriate behavior persists, suspension of library privileges may result.

-Access to Children’s Areas
+Access to Youth’s Areas

 Staff Role